wenckerm1lder/Rgstry-roof/README.md

 It should be noted, that tool is not able to directly tell, if there is actually newer version available.
 It only detects deviations.

-They ways how versions are marked in global level, are varying too much.
-However tool is very good at detecting same versions, even if they are marked bit differently.
+We can mark only deviations, because there is no golden standard for marking version information; it varies a lot among developers.
+However, tool is able to detect same versions with good accuracy, even if they are marked a bit differently.

 Most of the preceding arguments with `list` subcommand will change the behavior of `versions` subcommand as well.